Today, I’ll be sharing how we DIYed our Kitchen vent hood for our new kitchen remodel.

 Step 1: Measure Your Area and Order Your Supplies

-This will determine the size of the hood you need to order.
-Next, order your supplies and get the screws, brackets, and nails required for the job.
-With all your supplies on hand, you are now ready to install your kitchen vent hood.
+This will determine the size of the range hood insert you need to order.
+When you order your supplies, ensure you get any screws, brackets, and nails required for installation.

 Step Two: Cut A Hole for The Ductwork on An External Wall